pasquinialessia/pasquinialessia.github.io/README.md

 ## File structure

 ```
-index.html                      ← the whole site (edit this)
+index.html                      ← the whole site
 images/
   biopic.png                    ← portrait shown in the About section
 assets/
-  CV_Alessia_Pasquini.pdf       ← linked by the CV buttons (add this file)
+  CV_Alessia_Pasquini.pdf       ← linked by the CV buttons
 README.md
 ```